adhy-p/adhy-p.github.io/content/posts/arch.md

 fi
 ```

 ### 3.2.
-Customise awesome
+Customize awesome

 At this point, we have a window manager, but it's not the most aesthetically pleasing.
 I tried to configure the settings by myself, but in the end I followed the instructions from [awesome-copycats](https://github.com/lcpz/awesome-copycats).

 Having installed a window manager, we can now surf the web and do some productive work.
 However, there are still lots of things that we can do as our system is still far from being usable and secure.
 We can set a non-root user account, configure power management, change font and display, and the list goes on.
 Putting everything in this post might not be the best idea, so let's wrap up here.

 # Closing remarks
 When I first started using Arch, I tried to not install a desktop environment and setup everything by myself.
-I started by installing a window manager (awesome-wm), but then I realised that you can't still do much with this.
+I started by installing a window manager (awesome-wm), but then I realized that you can't still do much with this.
 The audio doesn't work, the screen brightness is fixed, you need to manually detect and switch to external monitor, and the list goes on.

 I learnt a lot in the process of configuring the system.
 I learnt how to configure the audio driver and added some macros to increase/decrease volume by using keyboard function keys.
 I learnt about special files that can be written to change screen brightness, as well as how to detect and use external screen using the command line.
 Most importantly, I learnt to appreciate the complexities that is abstracted out by modern operating systems and the effort put by the developers to make modern computers as user-friendly as possible.